seed-labs/seed-emulator/README.md

 #### Docker

-The docker compiler compiles the simulation to multiple docker containers.
-Networks in the simulation will be converted to docker networks, and nodes in the simulation are converted to docker services.
+The docker compiler compiles the emulation to multiple docker containers.
+Networks in the emulation will be converted to docker networks, and nodes in the emulation are converted to docker services.
 It also generates a docker-compose file for spawning the containers.

 ```python
 dcompiler = Docker()